 employed or affiliated with Berkeley Ergonomics;

-Katherine Nosrat, Phillip Prinz, Margery Kovelski, and Annika Hunter.
+Katherine Nosrat, Phillip Prinz, Margery Kovelski, Tina Curtis, and Annika Hunter.

 What is especially alarming, is that Annika Hunter, an employee of Berkeley,

 and perhaps the owners daughter, wrote a review saying that she;

 "liked that when I bought it, the sales man unzipped it and showed me the inside".

 I do not believe that Annika Hunter BOUGHT her Berkeley bed from a retail sales man.

 Talalay Latex 30007

 The latex has its own page, the cotton has its own page, the wool has its own page,

 the coil springs have their own page, and even the 'wood' has its own page,

 but the synthetic Polypropylene is buried on the FAQ page.